jk-github-dotcom/livekit-step-by-step-backend-token-server/README.md

 ```
 If you leave it as "*" during development, it's fine — but in production you should limit it to your actual domain.

+Best practice: Define a .env variable ALLOWED_ORIGINS and set for development and production.